vindarel/lisp-journey/content/blog/lisp-interview-more-questions-to-daewok-clpm-author.md

 CLPM allows to use monthly-based releases, just as Quicklisp and from Quicklisp, but it also started **a new source registry** for Common Lisp libraries, which would:

 - allow to **precisely pin dependencies**.
 It is possible to do so in ASDF, but this propriety is not used in Quicklisp (or barely, or not by most of the library authors, because Quicklisp comes as monthly distributions anyways).
-- allow to get the library's home URL, which surprisingly isn't in Quicklisp's metada (last time I checked, I might be wrong).
+- allow to get the library's home URL, which surprisingly isn't in Quicklisp's metadata (last time I checked, I might be wrong).
 We have to look at the quicklisp-projects repository.
 - it would enforce the libraries to be on version control.
 Currently Quicklisp also accepts source files (as archives).